 Statement from Members of Women’s Gender and Sexuality Studies Advisory Board on Remote Working, Caring and Equity.

 COVID-19 has laid bare existing social, economic and racial inequities and injustices in the United States, and in our institutions of Higher Education.
 Grave gender disparities in the average distribution of caregiving work have been documented, while job security and the right to work remotely, ensuring safety and convenience, are opportunities afforded only to the most privileged.
 FSU’s recent announcement that “effective August 7, 2020, the University will return to normal policy and no longer allow employees to care for children while working remotely” presents a threat to the physical, emotional and job security of the university’s employees.
-This threat will be felt most urgently by the lowest-paid members of staff, who are disproportionately female-identifying and/or BIPOC (Black, Indigenous, and People of Color).
-As a result, it will compound existing inequities.
-Unpaid FMLA is not a viable option for many, and especially not for the lowest-paid employees.
-The policy is sexist, heterosexist, racist, and ableist.
-FSU must now do the right thing and reinstate the right to work remotely whilst caring for dependents (children or otherwise) for all FSU employees, staff, faculty and graduate students, until the end of the global pandemic.
-In a university, where we are guided by science, medicine, and expertise, we must acknowledge that the pandemic is not under control, and act with both wisdom and humanity.
+This threat is felt most urgently by the lowest-paid members of staff, who are disproportionately female-identifying and/or BIPOC (Black, Indigenous, and People of Color).